 What is IaaS (Infrastructure-as-a-Service)?

-Infrastructure as a Service (IaaS) is a cloud computing model that delivers virtualized computing resources over the internet.
+Infrastructure-as-a-Service (IaaS) is a cloud computing model that delivers virtualized computing resources over the internet.

 Organizations access and manage flexible infrastructure components such as virtual machines, block or object storage, virtual networks, load balancers and firewalls, without purchasing or maintaining physical hardware.